farrrb/NewMod/README.md

 1. Open the Command Palette (Windows / Linux: `CTRL + SHIFT + P` / Mac: `CMD + SHIFT + P`)
 2. Enter `NewMod: Create` and press `ENTER`
-3. Type in your module name (note: whitespaces are note allowed!) and confirm with `ENTER`
+3. Type in your module name (note: whitespaces are not allowed!) and confirm with `ENTER`
 4. Done

 Predefined Symbols